 Here the word "soul" refers to a person's spiritual life.
 Peter speaks of sinful desires as soldiers that are trying to destroy the spiritual life of believers.
-AT: "seek to destroy your spiritual life" (See: Metonymy and Metaphor)
+Alternate translation: "seek to destroy your spiritual life" (See: Metonymy and Metaphor)